 SRFs are awarded a stipend for a collaborative research project with a faculty member for one summer.
 Students are expected to work full-time for ten weeks (400 hrs.) between late May and early August on the project which culminates in the development of a research poster.
 Students are then required to present their poster in an open forum for summer science research projects in the fall semester following their summer experience.
 Most SRFs will stay on campus for this experience during the summer after their sophomore year.
 The process for awarding summer project assignments starts in early spring semester of Yr.
 1, when projects proposed by the science faculty members are distributed to first-year SRF students.
 The students are expected to meet and interview with the faculty members for the projects in which they have interest and then submit their top five preferences for projects to the SRF Office.
 The SRF program administrators will match students to research projects taking into consideration the student's and the faculty's preferences.
 Research can begins with the (optional) spring semester HON 292 class and continues into a 10 week summer (full-time) project (with a short break in between spring semester/summer).

 SRFs are required to complete a research internship tailored to their interests.
-It is recommended that students start planning for their internship experience during their sophomore year.
-Each student should schedule an appointment with the SRF Director and/or the Assistant Director to discuss their individual plan for securing an internship.
-The SRF website,office and DPU Office of Experiential Education (now Hubbard Center) can provide resources for the student but it is up to the individual student to investigate, apply to and followup with internship sites.
+It is recommended that students start planning for their internship experience early during their junior year.
+Each student should schedule an appointment with the SRF Director and/or the Assoc.
+Director to discuss their individual plan for securing an internship.
+The SRF website, office and DPU Office of Experiential Education (now Hubbard Center) can provide resources for the student but it is up to the individual student to investigate, apply to and followup with internship sites.
 Resume and Cover Letter workshops will also be offered to help prepare for applying to an internship.

 - Internship Research Contract